 Everywhere in Western civilisation, there is a God-shaped hole.
-But in search of explanations to the Covid Policy, I also found a man-shaped hole.
+But in search of explanations to the Covid Policy, I also found a man-shaped hole: lack of courage.

 The purpose of this article is not to show what Covid policy would follow from reason and evidence.
 The article is based on the presupposition (discussed elsewhere, see note below) that the policy pursued by Western authorities is the „inverse“ of what would follow from the evidence.
 My purpose is to look for explanations to how this could happen.
 A concrete example can elucidate the point: Based on reason and evidence, Ivermectin is a drug effective in the treatment of Covid.
 It is also cheap.
 The Covid policy has, however, actively prevented this drug from being used.
 Why?

 The forthcoming conclusion of the article I think is clear enough, but the argument from the question posed to the conclusion drawn does not follow one single route.
 Rather, I accumulate arguments like water in a swamp, and then, all of a sudden, I carve one unexpected ditch out.